KayChansiri/Demo_GBT/README.md

 ### 2. GBT for Classification

-To understand gradient boosting for classification, we need to first grasp the concepts of log odds (logit), odds, probability, and log likelihood.
-These are foundational concepts of logistic regression, which I explained in a previous post.
+To understand GBT for classification, we need to first grasp the concepts of log odds (logit), odds, probability, and log likelihood.
+These are foundational concepts of logistic regression, which I explained in my previous [post](https://www.linkedin.com/pulse/understanding-logistic-regression-machine-learning-chansiri-ph-d--v9p7e/?trackingId=dD84NzBIRSa3jT28Z2ATWA%3D%3D).

 Let’s breifly discuss these concepts.
 For binary outcomes (e.g., yes/no, true/false), a linear algorithm cannot be directly used to predict the outcome because the predictions might fall outside the intended boundary [0,1].
 To restrict the predicted values within this range, we use functions like the sigmoid function.
 The sigmoid function is mathematically represented as below (note that *z* is the output of a linear regression equation, which can be represented as *B*<sub>*0* + *B*<sub>*1*</sub>*X*<sub>*1*</sub> + *B*<sub>*2*</sub>*X*<sub>*2*</sub> + ...